THE GONZALES CANTATA FREQUENTLY ASKED QUESTIONS

 Who is the composer?

-Melissa Dunphy is a mixed-race composer and performed based in Philadelphia, though she is originally from Australia.
+Melissa Dunphy is a mixed-race composer and performer based in Philadelphia, though she is originally from Australia.
 She has a Ph.D. in music composition from the University of Pennsylvania, has been composer-in-residence for several choirs and orchestras, and is the director of music composition for the Eugene O'Neill National Puppetry Conference in Connecticut.
 You can read more about her on her website.

 Why does the website look so … ugly?